-I've been incredibly lucky to work with some amazing people, organizations, and projects over the years.
-Explore the case studies below to see how I have used digital storytelling to help communicate and investigate ideas, define missions, and help visitors understand and explore the imporant work being done by these groups.
+I've been incredibly lucky to work with many amazing people, organizations, and projects over the years.
+Explore the case studies below to see how I have used digital storytelling to help communicate and investigate ideas, define missions, and help visitors understand and explore the important work being done by these groups.

 The Biodiversity Institute's mission "to foster the understanding, appreciation and conservation of biological diversity through innovative research, education, and outreach, by engaging a broad audience in the scientific process," meant the Institute told a story of discovery and the natural world to a broad audience everyday, from kindergarden through retirement, from rancher to physicist.